puppetlabs/puppetdb/documentation/api/wire_format/facts_format_v4.markdown

 The `"environment"` key is the environment associated to the node when the facts were collected.

-The `"values"` key points to a _JSONObject_ that represents the set of facts.
+The `"values"` key points to a _JSON Object_ that represents the set of facts.
 Each key is the fact name, and the value is the fact value.

 The `"producer_timestamp"` key points to a timestamp reflecting